 Purpose

-Fraternity and Sorority Life at the University of Iowa fosters a holistic college experience by providing students with opportunities to belong, serve, lead, thrive, and succeed.
+Fraternity and Sorority Life at the University of Iowa fosters a holistic collegiate experience by providing students with opportunities to belong, serve, lead, thrive, and succeed.
 These five opportunities have been outlined as the foundation for a healthy and successful chapter that advances the mission of each chapter on campus.
 Fraternity and Sorority Life has established the Hawkeye Excellence and Goal Achievement Program to support the planning, progress, and sustainability of social fraternities and sororities on campus, along with acknowledging achievements throughout the calendar year.

 Fraternity and Sorority Life Support